0oSaraho0/pp4-kids-activity-site/README.md

 Assuming the user is logged in
 Steps:
-- Navigate to the brows ideas page
+- Navigate to the browse ideas page
 - Click on the Activity Name
-- If the user is the Author of the activity they will see a delete button and an Edit button under the Activity Name
+- If the user is the Author of the activity, they will see a delete button and an Edit button under the Activity Name
 - Click the edit button
-- Update the filds you wish to update
+- Update the fields you wish to update
 - Click Submit

 Expected outcome:  The user will be redirected back to the browse ideas page which will show the new information.